 Yes, please.

-Number one, I just wanted to know in November, do you want the American people to judge you on it?
+Number one, I just wanted to know, in November, do you want the American people to judge you?

 Do you want the American people to judge you on the ballot in November by how you've handled this pandemic so far?

-I think the uh American people will judge us on this, but they'll judge us on the economy that I created and that already we're creating.
+This, among other things, I think the American people will judge us on this, but they'll judge us on the economy that I created and that already we're creating.

 We're setting record job numbers, as you know.

-Uh I think we're gonna have a very strong year next year.
+I think we're going to have a very strong year next year.

-But I think next year is going to be a record year, and I think they're going to judge me on that.
+I think we're going to have a very strong third quarter, a very good fourth quarter, but I think next year is going to be a record year, and I think they're going to judge me of that.

-I think they're gonna judge me on the tax cutting and the regulation cutting, which nobody's ever done to the extent that we've been able to do it, on rebuilding the military on how we've handled the VA on the VA.
+I think they're going to judge me on the tax cutting and the regulation cutting, which nobody's ever done to the extent that we've been able to do it, on rebuilding the military, on how we've handled the VA, on the VA.

-All right, the President, we're gonna stay with the uh press conference through the bottom of the hour break for stations along the Sean Hannity Show Network are continue continuing coverage, the president giving a press conference updating us all on COVID 19.
+All right, the President, we're going to stay with the press conference through the bottom-of-the-hour break for stations along the Sean Hannity Show Network.

 Thank you, Mr. President.

-Uh, you've been saying for months the virus would simply disappear, and now you're saying that it's likely to get worse before it gets better.
+You've been saying for months that the virus would simply disappear, and now you're saying that it's likely to get worse before it gets better.

 If it does keep getting worse, if Americans keep dying, are you responsible for that?